elevate0123/CSE/06 Sociology/Paper 1/06 Work and Economic Life +.md

 	- Slaves - often Prisoners of War

 > [!quote] Class Struggle - #Marx
-> "The class struggle is the motor of history." - Karl Marx
+> "The class struggle is the motor of history"

 #### Features
 1. Major Economic Activity - #Hunting & Food gathering